-SGF Picks: Shannon Cay Bowers peruses hundreds of event listings all week long, then picks out her favorite ideas for things to do this weekend in Springfield, MO to save you the trouble.
+SGF Picks: We peruse dozens of event listings all week long, then pick out our favorite ideas for things to do this weekend in Springfield, Mo.
 This list is updated weekly, so feel free to bookmark the URL.

 Not into these events?
 A longer list of things to do is available on the Daily Citizen’s Events Calendar.